foobara/postgresql-crud-driver/README.md

 ## Development

-To setup a test database user, on the command line you can:
+If not using Docker, you can use the system postgres and setup a test database user.
+On the command line you can:

 ```
 $ sudo -u postgres psql